saguas/frappe_base_vat/README.md

 ### Introduction

-This app check if the VAT / NIF is correct.
+This app check if the VAT identification number / NIF is correct.
 It depends of vatnumber module to check the VAT / NIF for the particular country and optionaly will be fully validated against EU's VIES service.

 This is un adaptation from this work: [https://github.com/odoo/odoo/tree/master/addons/base_vat](https://github.com/odoo/odoo/tree/master/addons/base_vat)